 The PGT reviews the proposed settlement of a Personal Injury Claim.

 It is possible that the matter may end up at trial, in which case the infant’s guardian and lawyer would continue to work with the PGT to ensure the most favourable judgment.

 Assessing what amount of damages should be awarded to an infant requires having the skill and judgement to look into the future and understand how the injury might impact the child throughout his or her lifetime.
-Most parents are not equipped to do that and should retain a lawyer who will agree to act on the basis that their fee is a percentage of the recovery.
+This is difficult for parents to do on their own, without the assistance of experts.
+They should retain a lawyer who will agree to act on the basis that their fee is a percentage of the recovery.
 The PGT will review this fee agreement for fairness when the case settles.